gaolinorange/Ausdt_stamp/README.md

 ## Access to Data and Checkpoint

+All the test data and checkpoint have been uploaded to the Dropbox.
+So you must have a link with Dropbox to dowload them.
 We have preprocess the raw data (mesh format) to format that can be fed into our network.
 The raw data have beed turned into a ```*.mat``` files, you can download it from [here](https://drive.google.com/file/d/1uoxTuHANhnGRNd9aCULCE8W9WAz0sg4O/view?usp=sharing).
 You can place the file in the ```data``` dir of our repository.
 And for the checkpoint to reproduce the results, you can dowload it form [here](https://drive.google.com/file/d/1uoxTuHANhnGRNd9aCULCE8W9WAz0sg4O/view?usp=sharing).
 You can run the following command to get the data and checkpoint.

 	bash dowload_data.sh